BullHorn7/BH-PoE-Lootfilter/README.md

 ## CHANGELOG
 ---

+V1.05 - 2016.09.25
+* Adjusted rules to show ilvl 75+ jewellery
+* Adjusted rules to show ilvl 83+ crafting bases with a smaller font

 V1.04 - 2016.09.24
 * Bug fix: Removed rule for hiding ilvl 50+ Crude Bows (they are hidden anyway, but Unique ones will no longer be hidden)